 Mentorship and Judging

-Team Mentors register the team on the students’ behalf and provide a reliable point of contact for communications between the Australian STEM Video Game Challenge and the participating students.
+- Provide a reliable point of contact for communications between the Australian STEM Video Game Challenge and the participating students.

-Team Mentors can be shared by more than one team, meaning that a single teacher can exist as the mentor for multiple teams of students (i.e. a class).
+Teachers and parents make ideal mentors and are well placed to facilitate the Australian STEM Video Game Challenge.
+A mentor can be shared by more than one team, meaning that a single teacher can exist as the mentor for multiple teams of students (i.e. a class).

 The Australian STEM Video Game Challenge judging panel is comprised of volunteers from the education, game development and technology sectors.